php-fig/fig-standards/bylaws/003-membership.md

 ### Access and Abilities

-FIG secretaries will be given access to the GitHub organisation as 'Owners' and full (admin) access to anything relating to official website, marketing and communication mediums including but not limited to the domain, twitter, IRC channel, packagist packages and mailing list in order to allow them to complete
+FIG Secretaries will be given access to the GitHub organisation as 'Owners' and full (admin) access to anything relating to official website, marketing and communication mediums including but not limited to the domain, twitter, IRC channel, packagist packages and mailing list in order to allow them to complete